Brazilian cuisine: Northeast Brazil's cuisine

-The Northeastern Brazilian cuisine is heavily influenced by African cuisine from the coastal areas of Pernambuco to Bahia, as well as the eating habits of indigenous populations that lived in the region.
+Northeastern Brazilian cuisine is heavily influenced by African cuisine from the coastal areas of the states of Pernambuco to Bahia, as well as the eating habits of indigenous populations who have lived in the region.

-The vatapá is a Brazilian dish made from bread, shrimp, coconut milk, finely ground peanuts and palm oil mashed into a creamy paste.
+Vatapá is an Afro-Brazilian dish made from bread, shrimp, coconut milk, finely ground peanuts and palm oil, mashed into a creamy paste.
+The word "vatapá" is derived from the Yoruba words Ẹ̀bà Tápà.

-The bobó de camarão is a dish made with cassava and shrimp (camarão).
+Bobó de camarão is a dish made with cassava and shrimp (camarão).

-The acarajé is a dish made from peeled black-eyed peas formed into a ball and then deep-fried in dendê (palm oil).
+Acarajé is a dish made from peeled black-eyed peas formed into a ball and then deep-fried in dendê (palm oil).
 Often sold as street food, it is served split in half and then stuffed with vatapá and caruru.
-Acarajé is typically available outside of the state of Bahia as well.
+Acarajé is typically available outside of the Northeast as well.

-In other areas, more to the west or away from the coast, the plates are most reminiscent of the indigenous cuisine, with many vegetables being cultivated in the area since before the arrival of the Portuguese.
-Examples include baião de dois, made with rice and beans, dried meat, butter, queijo coalho and other ingredients.
-Jaggery is also heavily identified with the Northeast, as it is carne-de-sol, paçoca de pilão, and bolo de rolo.
+In western areas farther from the coast, the plates are most reminiscent of the indigenous cuisine, with many vegetables being cultivated in the area since before the arrival of the Portuguese.
+Examples include baião de dois from the state of Ceará, a dish made with rice and beans (preferably feijão verde or feijão novo), dried meat, butter, queijo coalho (a lightweight cheese similar to halloumi and often grilled) and other ingredients.
+Jaggery is also heavily identified with the Northeast, as it is carne-de-sol (sun-cured meat), paçoca de pilão (cassava flour and dried meat), and bolo de rolo (a cake from Pernambuco).

 Tapioca flatbreads or pancakes are also commonly served for breakfast in some states, with a filling of either coconut, cheese or condensed milk, butter, and certain meats.
 They can also be filled with dessert toppings as well.